mjosaarinen/lwaes_isa/README.md

     SM4, Aria, Cammellia can actually share some of the circuit with the AES implementation and Kuznyechik also fits in the same mold.
 *   This is a *lightweight* proposal for the RV32/RV64 instruction set; a fast implementation would have more than a single S-Box lookup.
+The main concern here is to resist timing attacks with minimal effort, second is performance, and third is that SM4 and other national standards can be implemented with very similar speed-size tradeoffs.

 ## Testing